DexterHuang/CyberCodeOnline/mobile-tutorial/crafting.md

 <br />

-Crafting can be found by going to `src > Player > Crafting.ts` for the Web version and `Inventory > Crafting` for Mobile players.
+Crafting can be found by going to `Inventory > Crafting` for Mobile players.

 ### Ammo